Lutheran Church Lohmen

 Church

-A church was documented in Lohmen as early as 1292.
-In the beginning, the old castle chapel probably also served as the parish chapel.
+A church is documented in Lohmen as early as 1292.
+The castle chapel probably also served as the parish church at first.

-On the north side is a pulpit altar and in front of it in the axis of the room is the baptismal font.
-Above the pulpit altar is the organ, which was built in 1789 by the organ and instrument maker Johann Christian Kayser.
-Its case is similar in design, albeit much simpler, to the two-manual cases of many Silbermann organs and, like the church itself, is a listed building.
+On the north side is a pulpit altar with the baptismal font in the central axis.
+Above the altar is the organ, built in 1789 by Johann Christian Kayser.
+Its simplified case is reminiscent of Silbermann organs and, like the entire church, is a listed building.

 Good to know